 This engagement focuses on seven of the world’s largest animal protein producers, six of which are also covered by the Coller FAIRR Protein Producer Index.
 Investor Members can log into FAIRR’s investor portal to access individual company-level analyses.

 The Phase 2 progress report, Unpacking Labour Risk in Global Meat Supply Chains, shows how the livestock industry’s heavy reliance on human capital amplifies the material impact that labour issues have on the business.
 The report also highlights how failing to protect meat workers drives labour shortages that cause immediate material damages to producers, including unexpected costs, contracted production capacity, disruption of operations and food supply chains globally.
 To avoid these outcomes, greater recognition is needed from companies in their policies, disclosures and practices as to the importance and significance of Worker Voice in identifying risk within operations.

-Therefore, there is a clear need to strengthen the labour standards and corporate practices of animal protein producers beyond the pandemic to mitigate labour risk in the industry.
-This is particularly relevant in the face of broader industry trends that pose serious human capital challenges, such as the transition to a green economy and automation.
+Hence, there is a clear need to strengthen labour standards and corporate practices among animal protein producers beyond the pandemic to mitigate labour risk in the industry.
+This is particularly pressing in the face of broader industry trends that pose serious human capital challenges, such as the transition to a green economy and automation.
 Strong labour management strategies will be instrumental in defining the social impact of future food production.

-Explore our key research on Working Conditions to learn more about the material impact on animal protein producers.
+Explore our key research and resources on Working Conditions to learn more about the material impact of labour risk on animal protein producers.